SOLE-R1: Video-Language Reasoning as the Sole Reward for On-Robot Reinforcement Learning: Experiments

-\textbf{No foundational spatial \& multi-frame reasoning data:} remove the general spatial + temporal grounding mixture and train only on embodied/planning + robot progress data.
-This reduces overall success and again increases reward hacking, indicating poorer generalization across viewpoints, textures, and embodiments.
+\textbf{No foundational spatial \& multi-frame reasoning data:} We remove the general spatial and temporal grounding mixture and train only on embodied/planning and robot progress data.
+This reduces overall success and again increases reward hacking (Figure~\ref{res_fig3}).